acsor/BiKaya/README.md

 This option is mostly intended for people working on the project.

 ### Packaging a source archive
-To produce a source archive, use CPack likeso
+To produce a source archive, use CPack as follows

 ```bash
 # A build for the micro ARM architecture would be fine too